 - Shariah compliance through automated and rules-based algorithms that incorporate AAOIFI guidelines – leading standards of Islamic finance.

 - Leveraging large datasets increasing safety, minimising volatility and drawdown.

 - More than one shariah compliant products with the option to have part-cash and part-asset or to invest in full equity.

-- Primarily focused on institutional investors so the retail aspect is not as built out.
+- Historically more focused on institutional investors so the retail aspect is not as built out but this is a big target for Arabesque so expect this to improve quickly.
 So, for example, Wahed has lots of content targeted at the ordinary investor, while Arabesque’s content is more targeted at institutional investors.

 - The investment strategy is a more aggressive strategy than the other Islamic funds out there.